uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/introduction.rst

    for data conversion into numeric formats (performed by one of supported Data Sources), and for model representation.

  - The :ref:`Algorithms <algorithms>` component consists of classes that implement algorithms for data analysis (data mining) and data modeling
    (training and prediction).
-These algorithms include matrix decompositions, clustering, classification, and regression algorithms, as well as association rules discovery.
+These algorithms include clustering, classification, regression, and recommendation algorithms.
    Algorithms support the following computation modes:

    - :ref:`Batch processing <Batch>`: algorithms work with the entire data set to produce the final result